TheRemjx01/ng-nguyen-blog/posts/react-event-delegation.md

 - [Event listener attached to `document` will still be called after calling `event.stopPropagation()`](https://github.com/facebook/react/issues/12518)
 - [Clean up top-level event listeners after unmounting all roots](https://github.com/facebook/react/issues/7128)

 So most of the issues related to the confusion of the React's users about event handling like the above example.
-Even worse, it could be lead to memory leak if we use `<iframe>` that have event listener inside that.
-I will create another topic about this problem as it can be long.
+Even worse, it could be lead to the memory leaking issue if we use `<iframe>` that have event listeners inside that.
+I will create another topic about this problem as it can be lengthy.

-Finally, to mitigate this problem, the newest release `React17rc` has a changes:
+Finally, to mitigate this problem, the newest release `React17rc` has a remarkable change:
 > In React 17, React will no longer attach event handlers at the document level.
 Instead, it will attach them to the root DOM container into which your React tree is rendered

 > In React 16 and earlier, React would do document.addEventListener() for most events.
 React 17 will call rootNode.addEventListener() under the hood instead.